Moduli Spaces of Positive Curvature Metrics in Dimension Four and Beyond: Proof of Theorem and

 is a fibrewise psc metric on $[1,R+1] \times S^3 \times \CP^1$ so that $\gDO \cup \tilde{g}$ is a fibrewise psc metric on the fibre bundle $\mathcal{DO}(1) \cup \left([1,R+1] \times S^3 \times \CP^1\right) \rightarrow \CP^1$ that is of the form $\diff r^2 \oplus \ground$ near the boundary.
 This fibre bundle is of course fibre-diffeomorphic to $\mathcal{DO}(1)$ (via a reprametrisation of the collar) and we denote the pullback of $\gDO \cup \tilde{g}$ under this diffeomorphism with $\gDOext$.

-\begin{proof}[Proof of Theorem \ref{Main Thm - PSC}] By the (parametrised) surgery theorem, see for example \cite{chernysh405235homotopy}, \cite{EbertFrenck2021Surgery}, the space $\Riem[\scal > 0](M,D^4)$ consisting of all Riemannian metrics that restrict to the torpedo metric $\gtorpedo$ on $D^4$ is a homotopy equivalent subspace of $\Riem[\scal > 0](M)$.
+\begin{proof}[Proof of Theorem \ref{Main Thm - PSC}] By the (parametrised) surgery theorem, see, for example, \cite{chernysh2004homotopy} or \cite{EbertFrenck2021Surgery}, the space $\Riem[\scal > 0](M,D^4)$ consisting of all positive scalar curvature metrics that restrict to a fixed torpedo metric $\gtorpedo$ on $D^4$ is a homotopy equivalent subspace of $\Riem[\scal > 0](M)$.
 Thus, we may assume that $g_0$ lies in this subspace to begin with.